Clustered Saliency Prediction: Introduction

-In this paper, in order to study saliency prediction from a more personalized perspective, we introduce a new approach called Clustered Saliency Prediction.
-We define this as the prediction of saliency maps for groups of similar individuals.
-We have developed methods to first, group individuals based on some personal features and their previous available saliency data (if there exists any).
-Then, considering this grouping or clustering of individuals, we can learn to predict the saliency map of individuals belonging to a specific group.
+In this paper, to study saliency prediction from a more personalized perspective, we introduce Clustered Saliency Prediction, which we define as the prediction of saliency maps for groups of similar subjects.
+We develop methods to first, group subjects based on some personal features and their previous available saliency data (if any exists).
+Then, considering this clustering of subjects, we learn to predict the saliency maps of subjects.

-A major part of our approach for predicting saliency is to find an appropriate clustering of the subjects.
-Ideally each cluster should contain individuals that have a similar attention pattern when looking at an image.
-For clustering of individuals, we propose the Subject Similarity Clustering method, which is a network-based algorithm which builds a network using personalized saliency maps of individuals and their personal features.
-Then we use the Louvain community detection algorithm on this network to find the clusters.
+The first part of our approach for predicting saliency is to find an appropriate clustering of the subjects.
+We propose the Subject Similarity Clustering (SSC) method, which builds a network using personalized saliency maps of subjects and their personal features.
+Then, we use the Louvain community detection algorithm on this network to find the clusters.
 The reason behind using a network structure is to take into account all the factors in relation to each other in a single entity.
-One important part of our research is to unravel the effect of different factors on clustering of individuals and how well different clustering settings perform in putting individuals with similar attention patterns in the same cluster.
+After putting subjects in appropriate clusters, we propose the Multi-Domain Saliency Translation (MDST) model for predicting saliency maps for each cluster.
+We show the improvements of Clustered Saliency Prediction over some existing universal saliency prediction methods in some experiments.
+We also propose a method to assign new people to the most appropriate cluster, using their personal features and any of their known saliency maps.
+We demonstrate this method's effectiveness in choosing the best cluster in our experiments.